cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 In the verifiable mode, the client additionally receives proof that the server used `skS` in computing the function.
-To achieve verifiability, as in the original work of {{JKK14}}, the server provides a zero-knowledge proof that the key provided as input by the server in the `Evaluate` function is the same key as it used to produce the server's public key, `pkS`, which the client receives as input to the protocol.
+To achieve verifiability, as in the original work of {{JKK14}}, the server provides a zero-knowledge proof that the key provided as input by the server in the `BlindEvaluate` function is the same key as it used to produce the server's public key, `pkS`, which the client receives as input to the protocol.
 This proof does not reveal the server's private key to the client.
 This interaction is shown below.